zaplatynski/FSTestTools/README.md

 ## More Information

-Regarding unit test philosophy the `BaseMockingContext` is a [fake](https://www.martinfowler.com/articles/mocksArentStubs.html) which produces [mocks](https://www.martinfowler.com/articles/mocksArentStubs.html) (of agent or service implementations) with the help of the [Mockito](http://site.mockito.org/) library.
+Regarding unit test philosophy the `MockingBaseContext` is a [fake](https://www.martinfowler.com/articles/mocksArentStubs.html) which produces [mocks](https://www.martinfowler.com/articles/mocksArentStubs.html) (of agent or service implementations) with the help of the [Mockito](http://site.mockito.org/) library.
 So it acts as a test drop-in replacement for the real FirstSpirit `BaseContext`.
 But it is not only a simple mock factory because it returns always the same mock object instance.
 So the mocks are always [singletons](https://en.wikipedia.org/wiki/Singleton_pattern).